 Michael Kwartler, principal of Michael Kwartler and Associates, is an architect, planner, urban designer, and educator.
-He is the founding director and president of the Environmental Simulation Center (ESC), a non-profit rcreated to develop innovative applications of information technology for performance-based planning, design, and decision-making.
-His experience spans the worlds of government (e.g., senior positions in NYC Urban Design Council and Department of City Planning), real estate development (e.g., zoning, development plans and analyses for non-profit and for-profit developers), academia (e.g., former Director of Columbia University’s Program in Historic Preservation), and information technology (e.g., 3D GIS and CommunityViz©, the first GIS based planning and design decision support software now used by over 3,000 communities).
+He is the founding director and president of the Environmental Simulation Center, a non-profit research laboratory created to develop innovative applications of information technology to planning, design, and decision-making.
+His experience spans the worlds of government (e.g., senior positions in NYC Mayor’s Urban Design Council and Department of City Planning), real estate development (e.g., zoning, development plans and analyses for non-profit and for-profit developers), academia (e.g., former Director of Columbia University’s Program in Historic Preservation), and information technology (e.g. 3D GIS and the design of CommunityViz© the first 3D GIS based planning and design decision support software).
 As a result he brings a unique perspective and understanding of the diverse needs and interests of all stakeholders.

-Kwartler is one of New York City’s most respected urban design, zoning, and development consultants, providing consulting services to the City’s major for and non-profit developers, cultural institutions, hospitals, schools and universities, public agencies, civic and community-based organizations.
-Clients include the NYC Department of City Planning, NYC Housing Authority, Empire State Development Corporation, the Port Authority of New York and New Jersey, MTA, NYU, CUNY, Con Edison, Pfizer, New York Hospital, LIJ/NorthShore Health System, New York Presbyterian Hospital, Methodist Hospital, Village Care, Brooklyn Medical Center, DownState Medical Center, Kingsbrook Jewish Medical Center, Phipps Houses, J.P.
-Morgan Chase, the Cathedral of St. John the Divine, St. Michaels Church, the Armenian Cathedral, University Settlement House, Irish Arts Center, Real Estate Board of NY, Community Board 7, and numerous architecture firms, for and non-profit realestate developers, and law firms.
+He is one of New York City’s most respected urban design, zoning, and development consultants, providing consulting services to the City’s major for and non-profit developers, cultural institutions, hospitals, schools and universities, public agencies and organizations.
+Clients include the NYC Department of City Planning, NYC Housing Authority, Empire State Development Corporation, the Port Authority of New York and NY/NJ, MTA, NYU, CUNY, Con Edison, Pfizer, Harlem Hospital, LIJ/Northwell, New York Presbyterian Hospital, NY Methodist Hospital, Village Care, DownState Medical Center, Kingsbrook Jewish Medical Center, Terence Cardinal Cooke Health Center, Phipps Houses, Hosteling International, J.P.
+Morgan Chase, the Cathedral of St. John the Divine, St. Michael’s Church, the Armenian Cathedral, Community Board 7, and numerous architecture firms, real estate developers, and law firms.

-He held the Clarkson Chair in the Department of Urban and Regional Planning at SUNY /Buffalo and awarded Cooper Union’s John Q. Hejduk Award in Architecture.
+He held the Clarkson Chair in the Department of Urban and Regional Planning at SUNY /Buffalo and was awarded Cooper Union’s John Q. Hejduk Award in Architecture.
 Kwartler was made a Fellow of the American Institute of Architects in 1990 for his work in developing “humane zoning regulations.”
-He has served as the Director of Legislative Affairs for the New York chapter of the American Institute of Architects, and most recently he was appointed public member of Community Board 5 in Manhattan.
+He was voted one of the 10 most important planners applying IT to planning and in 2016 awarded the APA NY Chapter’s Lawrence M. Orton Award for leadership in city and regional planning.
+He has served as the Director of Legislative Affairs for the New York chapter of the American Institute of Architects and as an appointed public member of Community Board 5 in Manhattan.